davidchesnut/sp-general-docs/docs/how-to-create-tabular-data-source-providers-for-performancepoint-services-in-sha.md

 ---
-title: How to: Create tabular data source providers for PerformancePoint Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 8d734ed6-7636-40c5-a99b-bc038362cffe
+title: How to Create tabular data source providers for PerformancePoint Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 8d734ed6-7636-40c5-a99b-bc038362cffe
 ---